 Mount Athos state

 Karyes is the administration of Mount Athos.
 It is the capital of the monastic community of Mount Athos, home of Proton (First), Holy Supervision, Holy Assembly.
-Karyes is a picturesque village, located at an altitude of 370 meters, in the middle of the peninsula and has a magnificent view over the eastern Aegean coasts.
-It’s a community of residences (konaki) with workshops, shops, hostels and restaurants.
-There is also a police station, a local clinic and a post office at the area.
+Karyes is a picturesque village, in the middle of the peninsula and has a magnificent view over the eastern Aegean coasts.
+It’s a community of residences (konaki) with workshops, shops, hostels and restaurants as well as a police station, a local clinic and a post office.

 The monks follow the old Julian calendar (13 days later) and the Byzantine time (O during the sunset, apart from the monks of Monastery Iviron, who count the hours based on the sunrise).
 Monasteries are closed by sunset and open again at sunrise.
 Before sunrise, the bell of every monastery rings the bell calling his brothers to the matins.

 Mount Athos’ s architecture & art